TalonSabre/RandomFruit/README.md

 This app was built in XCode while learning SwiftUI.
  I made an android version as well, found in the [android branch](https://github.com/TalonSabre/RandomFruit/tree/android).

+All code can be found in the [ContentView](/Fruits/ContentView.swift) file.

 Everything is hardcoded, so it could be improved upon in that regard.